 You may be able use your veterans education benefits to help pay for your education at UC San Diego Extension.
 Your eligibility depends on a number of factors.
 The US Department of Veterans Affairs (VA) only pays for courses that are part of an approved certificate or study program.
 Courses that are not required for your certificate or program will not be covered and cannot be counted toward your enrollment status.

 Search for "University of California-San Diego Ext" on the WEAMS Institution Search application for a list of approved programs.
-If you are interested in the Lactation Consultant - Pathway 2 program, please contact the VA Education Benefits Coordinator at email@example.com before you apply.
+If you are interested in the Lactation Consultant - Pathway 2 program or any Occupational Safety and Health courses held outside of California, please contact the VA Education Benefits Coordinator at email@example.com before you apply.

 Our staff can provide you with information and answer questions about your VA education benefits and other financial resources, certify your enrollment in qualifying courses and help you locate additional resources and support when needed.
 Download our VA Registration Packet for detailed instructions on how to use and maintain your VA Education Benefits while attending UC San Diego Extension.

 Applying for Benefits

 Step 1: Identify the VA Education Benefits that you are eligible for and select the benefit that best suits you.